Pillans History, Family Crest & Coats of Arms

 Pillans is a name that came to England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
 The Pillans family lived in Yorkshire.
 The name was a reference to Pilling Manor, where the family lived.
 This stately residence is in the parish of Tankersley, nine miles from Sheffield, in the West Riding of Yorkshire, and now belongs to the distinguished Lord Wharncliffe.

 The surname Pillans was first found in Lancashire at Pilling, a chapelry, in the parish and union of Garstang, hundred of Amounderness. " 'Pilyn' was possessed by the abbey of Cockersand until the Dissolution, when Henry VIII. granted lands here."

 Early records of the family are scarce as the first record found was Adam Pilling who was listed in the Subsidy Rolls of Suffolk in 1283.
 A few years later, Emma Pylyng was listed in the Subsidy Rolls of Sussex in 1296.

 Early History of the Pillans family

-Another 226 words (16 lines of text) are included under the topic Early Pillans History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pillans research.
+Another 96 words (7 lines of text) are included under the topic Early Pillans History in all our PDF Extended History products and printed products wherever possible.